COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 (trainingData, testData) = transformed.randomSplit([0.6, 0.4], 6012)
 ```

-We set the `seed=6012` in the above (see the [randomSplit API](https://spark.apache.org/docs/3.5.0/api/python/reference/api/pyspark.sql.DataFrame.randomSplit.html) )Check your train and test data as follows.
+We set the `seed=6012` in the above (see the [randomSplit API](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.randomSplit.html)).
+Check your train and test data as follows.
 It is a good practice to *keep tracking your data during prototype phase*.

 ```python
 trainingData.show(5)